ufal/npfl129/labs/faq.md

   where you merge them with the course repository, is probably a good idea.
   However, please keep the cloned repository with your solutions **private**.

-- _On GitHub, do not create a **public** fork with your solutions_
+- _On GitHub, do not create a **public** fork containing **your solutions**._

   If you keep your solutions in a GitHub repository, please do not create a clone of the repository by using the Fork button; this way, the cloned repository would be **public**.
+  - If you created a public fork and want to make it private, you need to start by pressing **Leave fork network** in the repository settings; only then you can change the visibility to **private**.

-  Of course, if you just want to create a pull request, GitHub requires a public fork and that is fine – just do not store your solutions in it.
+  Of course, if you want to create a pull request, GitHub requires a public fork and you need to create it, just do not store your solutions in it (so you might end up with two repositories, a public fork for pull requests and a private repo for your own solutions).

 - _How to clone the course repository?_